Hailed as one of the most important ornamental plants, the ZZ is a flowering plant that rarely flowers.

 Health Considerations to Keep in Mind

-ZZ plant may make a good addition to the decorations of your house, but it has one very important drawback you should consider.
+ZZ plant may make an excellent addition to the decorations of your house, but it has one significant drawback you should consider.

-All parts of the ZZ plant are toxic to you and your pets.
+All parts of the ZZ plant are toxic to your cats, dogs and you.
 This is because the cell sap contains calcium oxalate.

 Calcium oxalate is a compound that has a crystalline structure with sharp edges.
 Therefore, we recommend you wear safety gloves when handling leaves, stems, or seeds.